csharp-reflexion

 Reflection is the process by which a program can inspect and modify its own structure and behavior at runtime.
 In C#, reflection is implemented through the System.Reflection namespace.

-With reflection, you can obtain information about assemblies, modules, types, methods, properties, fields, and events, and you can also invoke methods or access properties dynamically.
+With reflection, you can obtain information about assemblies, modules, types, methods, properties, fields, and events, and also invoke methods or access properties dynamically.

-One of the main utilities of reflection in C# is the ability to obtain information about the variables and data types used in our program.
-We can get details such as the variable name, its type, its current value, among others.
+One of the main uses of reflection in C# is the ability to obtain information about the variables and data types used in our program.
+We can get details such as the variable’s name, its type, its current value, among others.

 To achieve this, we can use the Type class in C#.
 This class allows us to access information about the data types used in our code.